Peepers (Marvel Comics)

-Peepers is a fictional character appearing in American comic books published by Marvel Comics.
+Peepers (Peter Quinn) is a fictional character appearing in American comic books published by Marvel Comics.
 He first appeared in Captain America Annual #4 and was created by Jack Kirby.

 Fictional character biography

 Peter Quinn was born in Cedar City, Utah.
 He was recruited by Magneto as a mercenary and professional criminal to be part of his new Brotherhood of Evil Mutants.
-He takes the name Peeper and joins Slither, Shocker, Lifter and Burner.
+He takes the name Peeper and joins Slither, Shocker, Lifter, and Burner.
 After the group fails their first mission, Magneto abandons them.

-The group changed their name to Mutant Force and offered their services to the Mandrill and battled Defenders for him in his scheme to take over the U.S. Peeper became the field leader of the team, his powers allowing him to see his enemy's movements and plan for them.
+The group changed their name to Mutant Force and offered their services to Mandrill and battled the Defenders for him in his scheme to take over the U.S. Peeper became the field leader of the team, his powers allowing him to see his enemy's movements and plan for them.
 They battled Valkyrie, Wasp, Hellcat, Nighthawk, and Yellowjacket.
-Despite being successful at first in defeating the Defenders and capturing the female Defenders so that the Mandrill could enslave them, the group was defeated by the Defenders during their third encounter.
-Mutant Force was arrested, but they bargained with the U.S. government and became their agents in exchange for their presidential pardon.
+Despite being successful at first in defeating the Defenders and capturing the female Defenders so that Mandrill could enslave them, the group was defeated by the Defenders during their third encounter.
+Mutant Force was arrested, but they bargained with the U.S. government and became their agents in exchange for a pardon.
 Their tenure as government agents was short.
 They battled the Hulk, and later testified before a secret tribunal against the Defenders.
 Peeper and Mutant Force were later employed by Professor Power's Secret Empire.
 Alongside Mutant Force and Mad Dog, he battled the Defenders once again.

 The Red Skull became the group's new sponsor.
-Now calling themselves the Resistants, they posed as a group advocating mutant rights, but actually operated as a terrorist group.
-Slither left the group at this time.
+They form a terrorist group called the Resistants who pose as mutant rights advocates.
 To avoid being associated with their old criminal group, many of the members changed their identities.
-It was later revealed that the Resistants were one of many groups that was unknowingly controlled by the newly resurrected villain, the Red Skull.
+It was later revealed that the Resistants were one of many groups that was unknowingly controlled by the newly resurrected Red Skull.
 Peeper now called himself Occult and wore a helmet to hide his features.
-The group rescued the mutant Quill from the custody of the new Captain America, John Walker, and Battle Star.
+The group rescued the mutant Quill from the custody of the new Captain America, John Walker, and Battlestar.
 The group fought Captain America again and claimed that their actions were all to oppose the Mutant Registration Act.
 They were soon joined by various new members, including Mentallo who posed as Think Tank.
 This time they came into conflict with Freedom Force, a group who ironically enough, had been another incarnation of the Brotherhood of Evil Mutants, but had now become government agents.

 The new Captain America, John Walker, lost control during a battle near Carson City, Nevada, and seemingly killed Occult along with several other members of the Resistants due to his recent violent streak as the result of the death of his parents at the hand of the Watchdogs, another group the Red Skull had formed to discredit the image of Captain America.
 During the fight, Quinn was seriously injured after hitting high tension power lines and was electrocuted and believed dead.